Sh3llcod3/Aircrack-ng/README.md

 **Work on this project is expected to resume soon!**

 - I plan to write three different interfaces for this, a GUI, a webapp and the script version as it stands now.
+- The expected timeframe to resume development is by Christmas 2019.

 ## Screenshots
 [Title Menu](https://goo.gl/GYE6LT)